5-day French Camino journey by private car

 Logrono

 Though it has ancient roots, it was the Camino de Compostela that gave Logrono importance.
 It was even mentioned in the very first Camino guide in the 12th century!
-Take 90 minutes to explore the Rúa Vieja, the historic thoroughfare for the pilgrims on the Camino, to see the Pilgrim's Shelter, famous Pilgrim's fountain, and 16th century church of Santiago.
-Also don’t miss the Cathedral of Santa María la Redonda for its intricate carvings and artwork.
+Take 90 minutes to explore the Rúa Vieja, the historic thoroughfare for the pilgrims on the Camino, to see the Pilgrim's Shelter, the famous Pilgrim's Fountain, and the 16th-century church of Santiago.
+Also, don’t miss the Cathedral of Santa María la Redonda for its intricate carvings and artwork.
 There’s even a painting by Michelangelo above the altar!

 Santo Domingo de la Calzada